2018 and 2022 FIFA World Cup bids: Qatar

 President of FIFA Sepp Blatter endorsed the idea of having a World Cup in the Middle East, saying in April 2010, "The Arabic world deserves a World Cup.
 They have 22 countries and have not had any opportunity to organise the tournament."
 Blatter also praised Qatar's progress, "When I was first in Qatar there were 400,000 people here and now there are 1.6 million.
 In terms of infrastructure, when you are able to organise the Asian Games (in 2006) with more than 30 events for men and women, then that is not in question."
 Qatar's bid to host the 2022 World Cup received a huge boost on 28 July 2010 when Asian Football Confederation (AFC) President Mohammed Bin Hammam threw his weight behind his country's campaign.
 Speaking in Singapore, Bin Hammam said: "I have one vote and, frankly speaking, I will vote for Qatar but if Qatar is not in the running I will vote for another Asian country."
 Qatar has already hosted the AFC Asian Cup in 1988, FIFA U-20 World Cup 1995 and the 2011 AFC Asian Cup.

+The bid was overshadowed by reports claiming Qatar executed Project Merciless, a covert operation designed to secure Qatar as the host of the 2022 World Cup.
+The project that targeted high FIFA officials, contenders for hosting the world cup as well as those criticizing Qatar's bid, included espionage, surveillance, hacking and influence operations.

 South Korea

 South Korea bid only for the 2022 World Cup.
 They were bidding to become the first Asian country to host the World Cup twice; however, the fact that they were co-hosts so recently in 2002 was expected to work against them in their bid.
 Han Seung-joo, a former South Korean Minister of Foreign Affairs, was appointed as the Chairman of the Bidding Committee in August 2009.
 He met with FIFA President Sepp Blatter in Zürich, Switzerland.
-In January 2010, President Lee Myung-bak visited the headquarters of FIFA in Zurich, Switzerland to meet Sepp Blatter in support of the South Korean bid.
+In January 2010, President Lee Myung-bak visited the headquarters of FIFA in Zürich, Switzerland to meet Sepp Blatter in support of the South Korean bid.

 Although South Korea did not have an 80,000 capacity stadium, it planned to upgrade an existing venue to meet that capacity.
 There are three grounds which can seat over 60,000 people—Seoul Olympic Stadium, Seoul World Cup Stadium and Daegu Stadium.
 Another 70,000 seat stadium is scheduled to be built in Incheon as the main stadium for the 2014 Asian Games.
 Other venues meet hosting requirements as they were built for the 2002 World Cup.
 The 12 cities selected to hold the finals were South Korea to win the bid were selected in March 2010 and were Busan, Cheonan, Daegu, Daejeon, Goyang, Gwangju, Incheon (2 venues), Jeonju, Seogwipo, Seoul (2 venues), Suwon and Ulsan.